Olajydon/AutoDataCollector-Automated-Metric-Retrieval-and-Aggregation/README.md

-# Excel Automation Project: Data Collection and Visualization
+# Excel Report Automation: Data Collection and Visualization

 This repository contains VBA tools for automating data collection, aggregation, and visualization across Excel workbooks.
 The **AutoDataCollector** and **RefreshChart** macros work together to streamline data retrieval and chart updates, making performance reporting efficient and accurate.